a3xa/avenidaazul/README.md

 # avenidaazul
 a3xa engine customized for avenidaazul.a3xa.com ---

-21-dec-2015 *** WORK IN PROGRESS ***
+31-dec-2015 *** WORK IN PROGRESS ***
-Release 9.32 Revision Db: preliminaries to Cloud db, A3xaStaticDataSource // Maintenance-Release-Clean-Old-Code-and-Misc-Fixes //
+Release 9.33 Revision Db: preliminaries to Cloud db, A3xaStaticDataSource // Common-Data-Source-Performances //